 My objections to Darwinism are not based on religious premises.
 The system is logically incoherent, philosophically untenable, and morally repugnant.
 Though this is quite technical to discuss here, the system is also mathematically implausible, and many scientists have stayed away from it because it lacks intellectual muster.

 Darwinism denies objective morality, but Darwin and his intellectual children have found it very hard to live without objective morality.
-Which brings us to a central point here: when a person denies objective morality, soon or alter he will become the anti-thesis of his own existence.
+This brings us to a central point here: when a person denies objective morality, soon or later he will become the antithesis of his own existence.
 As G. K. Chesterton pointed out:

 Without an objective moral reference, the world becomes neutral grey, with no idea or action ranked better or worse than anything else.
 No one can ever claim they have been wronged, no one can rely on unalienable human rights, and no one can expect justice or fairness.

-Jean Paul Sartre understood this.
-If there is no metaphysical Logos, which is the source of morality, then “finding [moral] values in an intelligible heaven” is crazy.
+Jean-Paul Sartre understood this.
+If there are no metaphysical Logos, which is the source of morality, then “finding [moral] values in an intelligible heaven” is crazy.
 Sartre moves on to say: “Nowhere is it written that good exists, that we must be honest or must not lie, since we are on a plane shared only by men.”